 The aperture efficiency of each VERA antenna is about 45-50% in the K-band and about 35-50% in the Q-band. (see table 3 and figure 3).
 These measurements were based on the observations of Jupiter assuming that the brightness temperature of Jupiter is 160 K in both the K band and the Q band.
-Note that the latest measurements were done in August 2011.
-However, due to the bad weather condition in summer season, scatter in the measured efficiencies show slightly large values at some of the stations (Figure 3).
-We will revise these results based on the measurements under better weather condition in winter.
+The latest measurements were done from 2012 January to March.
+Due to the bad weather condition in some of the sessions, the measured efficiencies show large scatter (Figure 3).
+However, we conclude that the aperture efficiencies are not significantly changed compared with previous measurements.

-Table 3: Aperture Efficiency of the VERA 20 m Antennas
+Table 3: The Latest Results of Aperture Efficiency Measurements of the VERA 20 m

+Antennas